shimw6828/MassiveQC/README.md

 * Interpret input files and download sequencing files
 * Check fastq files, filter unqualified read and fastq files.
 * Align all sample batches and use multiple tools to analyze sample features.
-* Identify Outliers Using Isolation Forests on Sample Features.
+* Identify outliers using isolation forests on sample features.

 ## Dependencies
 MassiveQC is implemented in [Python 3.10](https://www.python.org/downloads/).